Emurgo/adapools-yoroi-frontend/README.md

 # AdaPools Yoroi Frontend

-This project wraps the [AdaPools](adapools.org/) in a UI for usage in Yoroi.
+This project wraps [AdaPools](https://adapools.org/) in a UI for usage in Yoroi.

 ## Available Scripts